AndreBaltazar8/ablac/docs/standard-library.md

 `rename`, `unlink`/`rmdir`, and `getdents64` are issued from Abla, with owned native buffers for kernel out-parameters.
 The Linux self-hosted compiler uses it for module loading, cache files, atomic outputs, and watched graphs.
-The clean seed C backend preserves the same intrinsic contract while final LLVM output lowers it directly; portable applications select `abla/fs` explicitly.
+The the compiler preserves the same intrinsic contract while final LLVM output lowers it directly; portable applications select `abla/fs` explicitly.

 `abla/sys/linux/io` adds a stateful input reader that preserves bytes following